Designing and executing demand generation activities that reach and drive the right traffic can improve sales and increase revenue through:

 In order to uncover the key hook that will resonate with your audience and incite them to take action, you need to compile the knowledge accumulated from your target audience planning into a comprehensive content strategy.

-Buyer personas are a trusted technique for transforming audience insight into an actionable pain points that aid content planning and content creation.
+Buyer personas are a trusted technique for transforming audience insight into actionable pain points that aid content planning and content creation.

 Recommended reading: B2B DMU Buyer Persona Cheat Sheet